Economic & Maritime Security

 Hanwha Investing $100 MM in Philly Shipyard

-China Escalates Restrictions on American Companies
+China Expands Restrictions on American Companies

 Does the US Military Have Enough Minerals?